 The end that justified the means.
 England's Bodyline tactics weren't popular, but they brought the Ashes back today with a six-wicket victory that gave them an unassailable 3-1 lead with one to play.
 Eddie Paynter was the hero, overcoming tonsillitis to make a decisive 83 in the first innings.
 The relative failure of Don Bradman - who made 76 and 24 and was out to Harold Larwood in both innings - was also crucial to England's success.
 England's celebrations were muted, however, by the news that Australian batsman Archie Jackson, aged just 23, had died of tuberculosis.

 The beginning of the most successful batting debut of all.
-Lawrence Rowe, playing in Kingston, the town of his birth, became the only man to make a double-century and a century on Test debut.
-At the end of this first day he was not out on 94, which he extended on the second day to a mighty 214.
-For good measure, Rowe cracked an unbeaten 100 in the second innings.
+Lawrence Rowe, playing in Kingston, the town of his birth, became the only man to make a double-century and a hundred on Test debut.
+At the end of this first day he was not out on 94, which he extended on the second day to a mighty 214, before cracking an unbeaten 100 in the second innings.
 But the match was drawn, thanks mainly to Glenn Turner, who carried his bat in New Zealand's first innings for a brilliant 223 - the highest score by a batsman carrying his bat.
 Interestingly, Turner and Rowe had both made a double-hundred in their last first-class match before this Test.

 A meticulous 307 from Bob Cowper as the final Test between Australia and England at the MCG drifted towards a draw.
 With the series squared at 1-1, Australia retained the Ashes.
 Cowper batted 727 minutes in all - at the time it was the longest first-class innings in Australia - and was also the first triple-hundred in a Test in Australia, a feat that even eluded Don Bradman.
 This was also the last of wicketkeeper Wally Grout's 51 Tests - he ended with 187 dismissals.